elceef/dnstwist/docs/README.md

 compare its fuzzy hash with the one for the original (initial) domain.
 The level of similarity will be expressed as a percentage.

-Please keep in mind it's rather unlikely to get 100% match for a dynamically generated web page.
-However, each notification should be inspected carefully regardless of the score.
+Note: Keep in mind it's rather unlikely to get 100% match for a dynamically generated web page, and that a phishing site can have completely different HTML source code.
+However, each notification is a strong indicator and should be inspected carefully regardless of the score.

 ```
 $ dnstwist --ssdeep domain.name